Boeing to offer buyouts as it adjusts to 'new reality' during coronavirus downturn

 The company did not specify how many workers it expects to take the buyouts, and it's unclear how the layoffs will affect the company's about 7,000-person workforce in South Carolina.

 In total, the Chicago-based aerospace giant employed more than 161,000 people at the beginning of the year.
-About 64,500 of those workers are in the company's commercial airplanes division.
+About 64,500 of them work in the commercial airplane business.

 The layoff offer follows several other cost-cutting measures Boeing announced in mid-March.
-The company froze hiring, limited overtime and cut down on travel in an effort to conserve cash.
+The company froze hiring, limited overtime and cut back on travel in an effort to conserve cash.

 In his note to employees Thursday, Calhoun described the uncertainty of their current situation.